dproctor/wedding-website/stanley.md

 <a href="https://goo.gl/maps/QKUSR5TcyHyfjoCd6">Google maps</a>

 <h3><a name="rental-houses" id="rental-houses"> Rental houses</a></h3>
-<em>Update: Fully booked.</em> There are a few nice larger homes for groups available through <a href="http://www.sawtoothvista.com/">Sawtooth Vista</a>.
+<em>Update: One 3-bedroom house <a href="https://www.airbnb.com/rooms/34226187?check_in=2021-09-03&check_out=2021-09-06&guests=1&adults=1&s=67&unique_share_id=0537a812-46a7-4724-8de2-257277c39e3a">available on Airbnb.</a></em> There are a few nice larger homes for groups available through <a href="http://www.sawtoothvista.com/">Sawtooth Vista</a>.
 (Note that they don't allow booking less than 5 nights until after April 1).
 There are also a handful of good options on <a href="https://www.airbnb.com/">Airbnb</a> and <a href="https://www.vrbo.com/">VRBO</a> and comfortable suites with kitchens available through <a href="http://stanleyvacationrentals.com/">Stanley Vacation Rentals</a>.

-<h3><a name="stanley-high-country-inn" id="stanley-high-country-inn"   href="https://stanleyinn.com/">Stanley High Country Inn</a></h3>
-<em>Update: Fully booked.</em> A popular hotel in town with basic but comfortable rooms and log cabin decor.
-This hotel is part of the Redfish Resort and includes a complimentary shuttle to Redfish Lake. <a href="https://goo.gl/maps/79nR3iK61rJreeH37">Google maps</a>

 <h3><a name="triangle-c-cabins" id="triangle-c-cabins"  href="https://triangleccabins.com/">Triangle C Cabins</a></h3>
 <em>Update: Fully booked.</em> These standalone cabins are cozy, a little rustic and very popular.
 Enjoy the firepit in the evenings and volleyball, bocce and other games on-site.
 Expect this site to be packed with other wedding guests.
 As part of Redfish Resort, free shuttles to stunning Redfish Lake are a perk of staying here.
 <a href="https://goo.gl/maps/YVABhYiVvP3xZc6U8">Google maps</a>

-<h3><a name="meadow-creek-inn" id="meadow-creek-inn"   href="https://meadowcreekinn.com/">Meadow Creek Inn and Spa</a></h3>
-<em>Update: Fully booked.</em> Very cute and modern tiny homes.
-<a href="https://www.google.com/maps?cid=4548671335968250056">Google maps</a>

 <h3><a name="redfish-riverside-inn" id="redfish-riverside-inn"   href="https://redfishriversideinn.com/">Redfish Riverside Inn</a></h3>
 <em>Update: Fully booked.</em> Comfortable rooms along the river with log cabin decor.
 Stay here if you want to wake up next to the river and be within sight of our wedding venue.
 As part of the Redfish Resort, free shuttles to the Redfish Lake are a perk of staying here.